DevLugo/Flask_API/README.md

 $ http://localhost:5000/api/v1/seed_db
 $ http://localhost:5000/api/v1/seed_db?total=250
 ```
 You cand pass as parameter the amount of data that you want to download.
-The Insertions is on a batch process
+The Insertions code is a batch process to optimize the queries

 clean db
 ```sh